matthewforr/meteor-foundation5-sass/README.md

 add `@import "packages/foundation5-sass/foundation";` to your main .scss file

+If you want to configure Foundation, copy the `_settings.scss` from the root of this project into your app and add `@import "_settings.scss";` before `@import "packages/foundation5-sass/foundation";`.

 ### Initialize Foundation js

 add `{{initFoundation}}` at the very end of the body tag of your page or at the end of your layout template.

+### Throw in the kitchen sink
+This package makes the Foundation [Kitchen Sink](foundation.zurb.com/docs/components/kitchen_sink.html) available so you can have a straightforward styleguide.
+Just add `{{> kitchensink}}` to a template or layout and you will have everything.